silviufilote/silviufilote/README.md

 - **Computational mathematics**: strong foundation in mathematical modeling, statistical analysis, and algorithmic problem-solving.

 ### 💡 Professional profile and career objectives

-I am a Master's student in Data Science and Data Engineering (DSDE) at the Università degli Studi di Bergamo, specializing in analytics, machine learning, and optimization.
+<p align="justify"> I am a Master's student in Data Science and Data Engineering (DSDE) at the Università degli Studi di Bergamo, specializing in analytics, machine learning, and optimization.
 My academic and professional background has provided me with expertise in developing data-driven solutions, building scalable applications, and implementing advanced statistical models to solve complex problems.